splunk/public-o11y-docs/gdi/opentelemetry/sizing.rst

 .. meta::
       :description: Follow these guidelines when deploying the Splunk Distribution of OpenTelemetry Collector in your environment.
 Use these guidelines to make sure the Collector is properly sized.

-By default, the Collector is configured to use 512 MiB, or 500 x 2^20 bytes, of memory.
+By default, the Collector is configured to use 512 MB (500 x 2^20 bytes) of memory.

 With a single CPU core, the Collector can receive, process, or export the following: